 A: Unfortunately, there is no one cure that treats all cases of vertigo.
-However, determining the underlying cause of vertigo can make it easier to care for.
+However, determining the underlying cause of the spinning sensation can make it easier to care for.
 The downside is that most people never find out what the underlying cause of their vertigo is.

 One reason for this may be that few medical practitioners check the neck.
 We’ll discuss later on in our article why this is an important place to look for the genesis of vertigo, especially if a person has ever experienced head or neck trauma such as a car accident or a sports injury.

 A: Once again, this depends on the underlying cause.
 For most people with recurring vertigo, episodes last anywhere from 20 minutes to a few hours.
-For patients with Meniere’s disease (a rare vestibular condition) vertigo episodes may be particularly severe and last for up to 24 hours.
+For patients with Meniere’s disease (a rare vestibular condition), episodes may be particularly severe and last for up to 24 hours.

 You can see how vertigo may be a minor annoyance for some but a debilitating concern for others.
 The length of time that attacks last and the severity of them often determine the quality of life of a person who is dealing with recurring vertigo.

 There is also an extremely rare condition where vertigo is continuous.
 Some have claimed that thrill rides have caused such a problem.
-If you have ever experienced vertigo for a few minutes after getting off of a rollercoaster, just take that feeling an imagine it never ended.
+If you have ever experienced an episode for a few minutes after getting off of a rollercoaster, just take that feeling and imagine it never ended.
 It’s an extremely difficult condition to deal with.